MOLOCH-dev/EV_Charger_monetization/final-report/README.md

 1. current sensor needs be included
 2. esp wifi module needs to be used instead of whole esp dev kit
-3. remove 7A relay and include 16A omron reay in pcb design
+3. remove 7A relay and include 16A omron relay in pcb design
 4. include smps so that another socket is not required for adapter
-5. 5.restart the esp by giving commands over wifi
+5. restart the esp by giving commands over wifi

 ## Members:
 1. Akshat B.